 Possible Side Effects

 Great news -- Thymosin Alpha 1 is very well tolerated.
-No adverse drug interactions have been observed, and no side effects, other than some irritation or burning sensation at the site of injection, have been seen.
+No adverse drug interactions have been observed, and no side effects, other than some irritation or burning sensation at the injection site, have been seen.

 Benefits of Thymosin Alpha 1